We independently research, test, and recommend the best products; you can learn more about our review process here.

 One of the best non-essential additions to my kayak was my fish finder.
 I went with the best value Garmin Striker 4, but any of the fish finders in our best kayak fish finder article will be adequate.

-Having a fish finder lets you see the water temperature, contour of the bottom, and water depth; it also allows you to see fish, depending on the transducer you purchase.
+Having a fish finder lets you see the water temperature, the contour of the bottom, and the water depth; it also allows you to see fish, depending on the transducer you purchase.

 Kayak Trolling Motor

 Another intelligent purchase was my trolling motor.
 By installing my trolling motor on my kayak, I instantly gained more speed and control of my kayak.

 I was no longer worn out from paddling to my favorite spots or against the wind.

 You can see the 10 best kayak trolling motors on the market today to help you choose the one that best suits your needs.